 Living Kidney Donor | Living Donor Awareness and Art

 It has been 4 months since I gave one of the most important gifts I will ever give to another human being.
-My Kidney.
-Kim is one of my good friends and my husband and her husband have known each other since the start of their military career.
-Both being from New England they started their journey in to the Air Force together, ended up at the same first base and now we are stationed at the same base again.
+My kidney.
+Kim is one of my good friends who I met through our military journey.
 I met Kim 2 years ago when we moved to Cheyenne, WY.
-I know Kim was sick and that she was on the waiting list for a kidney, jokingly I told her she could have my kidney.
+All of us knew Kim was sick and that she was on the waiting list for a kidney, jokingly I told her she could have my kidney.
 We laughed it off, but if you know me you know I never offer things or promise things I don’t mean.

-Fast forward a few months and extensive testing and I got a call from my nurse coordinator, sitting on my garage floor painting (of course).
-WE WERE A MATCH!
 I called Kim at work and I think my exact words were “Hey girl, you want my kidney?
 It’s yours!”
 Kim was given until Dec 2017 to find a kidney and we went in for surgery on the 5th of Dec.
 Giving Kim my kidney was one of the most amazing decisions I have EVER made, we didn’t see each other for a month after the surgery to minimize her exposure to germs and the like.
 The minute I saw her I could not believe how beautiful and full of life she looked, to me that was all I needed to know she will be okay.
 Kim is a cardiac nurse and just as stubborn and strong-willed as I am so I believe we were put into each other’s lives by no accident.
 She is doing amazingly as am I and it was the best experience I could ever ask for.
+I am proud to say I am a living kidney donor.

-April is Organ Donor Awareness Month.
 Kidney Disease is identified with a green ribbon.
-So for the month of April I will be doing a special piece in green and auctioning it off to the highest bidder, ALL of the proceeds will be donated to The National Kidney Foundation.
+So for the month of my donation I will be doing a special piece in green and auctioning it off to the highest bidder, ALL of the proceeds will be donated to The National Kidney Foundation.

 One of the first steps of this piece was to remove the original hardware, I always remove the hardware on my pieces before I start prepping them or working on them.
 After removing the hardware I sand down the piece, if there are parts of the piece that need to be wood filled or reinforced or repaired I do that at this point as well.
 This piece was almost perfect and need very little prep or repair.